Aram-Vn/CMakeProjectGenerator/README.md

-# CMake Project Generator for C++
+# CMake Project Generator for C++ and Qt

-The CMake Project Generator is a Python script that automates the setup of C++ projects with CMake, providing a consistent project structure and basic configuration files.
+The CMake Project Generator is a Python-based tool that automates the setup of C++ and Qt projects using CMake.
+It provides a consistent project structure and ready-to-use configuration files, letting you focus on coding instead of boilerplate setup.

 - [Scripts](#scripts)
 - [Dependencies](#dependencies)